IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

    }
    ```

-6. Obtain the Base64-encoded string representing the file content.
+6. Create a Base64-encoded string from the file content.
 For example, you can run the following command to obtain the string:

    ```shell
    cat myusers.json | base64